RediSearch/RediSearch/docs/docs/advanced-concepts/highlight.md

 The highlighting API allows you to have only the relevant portions of document matching a search query returned as a result.
 This allows users to quickly see how a document relates to their query, with the search terms highlighted, usually in bold letters.

-RediSearch implements high performance highlighting and summarization algorithms, with the following API:
+Search and Query implements high performance highlighting and summarization algorithms, with the following API:

 ## Command syntax